NAEL2XD/naels-psych-lua-scripts/Main Scripts/README.txt

 - Events: For all your event needs.
 - Cancelled Scripts: Scripts was suppose to be finished but was cancelled instead
 - Obscure: Scripts that were made and then was forgotten a long time being Obscured
+- Online Related: Related scripts that are only used for Psych Online (https://github.com/Snirozu/Funkin-Psych-Online/releases)